 It is not possible for the department to advise individuals on whether their qualifications or experience match the entry requirements and selection criteria.
 The strength of an application will always be determined by the general standard of applications in any given admissions cycle, so it will always by unpredictable to say how strong an individual application is without knowing the context in which it will be assessed.

 The degree is jointly offered by the Oxford Department of International Development (ODID) and the School of Anthropology and Museum Ethnography (SAME).
 Both departments ranked highly in the UK’s 2014 Research Excellence Framework.
-ODID ranked top in its subject area, and SAME ranked top in terms of research excellence and volumn, with the highest number of top-rated publications, and very strong research 'impact'.
+ODID ranked top in its subject area, and SAME ranked top in terms of research excellence and volume, with the highest number of top-rated publications, and very strong research 'impact'.